 Petabyte = 1000 terabytes = 80 million filing cabinets full of text

-Exabyte = 1000 petabytes = All words every spoken by mankind (5 Exabytes)
+Exabyte = 1000 petabytes = All words ever spoken by mankind (5 Exabytes)

 Zettabyte = 1000 exabytes = One million city block size data-centers full of terabyte hard drives